fengyanshi/fengyanshi.github.io/sed_equation_cohesive.rst

 .. math:: \tau_b = \rho_w \left(\frac{ 0.4}{1+\ln (k_s/30 h)} \right)^2 U_c^2

 which is the same as for the non-cohesive sediment, and the critical bed shear stress is usually specified by users.
-For soft bed, :math:`\alpha` is a so-called alfa-coefficient specified by users.
+For soft bed, :math:`\alpha` is a so-called alpha-coefficient specified by users.

 The erosion rate, :math:`P`, has the dimension of velocity (m/s) considering the convection-diffusion equation for non-dimensional sediment concentration.